TIL that American ginseng is so valuable ($300-$500 a pound) that poachers risk jail time to steal roots from the Appalachia mountains

 Amazon

-ginseng drying and storage kit
+ginseng root drying and storage kit

 As an affiliate, we earn on qualifying purchases.